jeraldconstantino/pili-balita/README.md

 ```
 $ pip install -r requirements.txt
 ```
 4. Set up your [Heroku](https://www.heroku.com/) account, deploy the AI model there, and copy the generated URL.
-You may refer from [pili-balita-fast-API](https://github.com/jeraldconstantino/pili-balita-fast-API) repository to have a elaborated used of Heroku.
+You may refer from [pili-balita-fast-API](https://github.com/jeraldconstantino/pili-balita-fast-API) repository to have an elaborated usage of Heroku platform.
 5. Paste the URL link within the [url.py](https://github.com/jeraldconstantino/pili-balita/blob/main/url.py) file.
 6. Run the App.